S2-group/s2-group.github.io/pages/greenlab.md

 - Procaccianti, G., Fernández, H., & Lago, P. (2016).
 Empirical evaluation of two best practices for energy-efficient software development.
 Journal of Systems and Software, 117, 185-198.
 [PDF](https://research.vu.nl/ws/portalfiles/portal/1433174/green-practices-JSS.pdf)
 - Jagroep, E., Procaccianti, G., van der Werf, J. M., Brinkkemper, S., Blom, L., & van Vliet, R. (2017).
 Energy efficiency on the product roadmap: An empirical study across releases of a software product.
 Journal of Software: Evolution and process, 29(2), e1852.
 [PDF](https://research.vu.nl/ws/portalfiles/portal/1601940/Energy+efficiency+on+the+product+roadmap+an+empirical+study+across+releases+of+a+software+product.pdf)

-# Other

-The Green Lab is also hosting the [COVID Android apps observer](https://github.com/iivanoo/covid-apps-observer).
-An open-source project aiming at providing useful insights about COVID-related mobile apps available to the public, ranging from the privacy-related permissions they request, contacted servers, users' perceptions, and security-related issues.